Paul Bunyan is a 1958 animated short film (17 minutes) from Disney, directed by Les Clark.

 - Schoolmarm: The teacher at the one-room schoolhouse is startled when Paul lifts up the roof to the school to answer a math question.

-- Technology Marches On: Even a mighty, superhuman giant cannot outpace innovation forever, and Paul is defeated by a modern steamsaw.
+- Technology Marches On: In-universe.
+Even a mighty, superhuman giant cannot outpace innovation forever, and Paul is defeated by a modern steamsaw.